Welcome to the University of Washington and Integrated Social Sciences!

 Step 8: Complete the mandatory self-paced Canvas Orientation:

 Our self-paced ISS orientation is set up like a course using the Canvas learning environment.
 This simultaneously gives you information about our program and practice using the same Canvas environment you will use for all of your courses in ISS.

-The Orientation is typically available three weeks before classes start so that you have ample time to complete the course at your own pace before classes begin.
-The orientation covers these topics: 1) a Campus Tour and ISS Staff Introductions; 2) Technical Readiness and an Introduction to Canvas; 3) Communication Online; and 4) Learning Online.
-There are three ungraded assignments that are due the day classes start, giving you practice in common types of activities in Canvas.
+There are three required, participation-based assignments that are due the day classes start, giving you practice in common types of activities in Canvas.
 Advisers will be monitoring the Canvas orientation course regularly, including occasional checks over the weekend.

 It could take as little as a few hours to complete the required assignments or a couple of days, depending on how comfortable you are with Canvas -- so be sure to give yourself enough time to complete the course before the quarter begins.

 There are no required textbooks for ISS 301 and 350, but if you are enrolling in any ISS Thematic Areas or other UW online courses, you may need to purchase textbooks.